 You will be liable for taxes on the income you make if you rent for more than 14 days per year.
-Speak with a tax professional to maximize your writeoffs and prepare for the tax filing.
+Speak with a tax professional to maximize your writeoffs and prepare for tax filing.

-Don’t forget to account for water, electricity, internet, trash service, and gas on your rental.
+Do not forget to account for water, electricity, internet, trash service, and gas on your rental.

 Whether you hire a company or do it yourself, you will earn expenses to clean and prepare the rental before every guest’s arrival.
 Many hosts offset cleaning fees by charging them to guests upfront.

-Who’s Eligible To Become an Airbnb Host?
+Who is Eligible To Become an Airbnb Host?

 You can rent out a room or even host a tent in your backyard.
 It seems that the more creative you are about the experience you offer your guest, the more popular your rental may be.
 There are limits, of course.

 According to Airbnb, there are basic requirements all hosts must follow.
 Some of the main ones are:

 - Ensure your home is properly sanitized according to the Centers for Disease Control.